25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 Shrimp | 6-8 mins | Sausage, potatoes |

 Pre-seasoning meats before your trip can save time and reduce the number of spices you need to bring.
-We sometimes use shrimp in our foil packets with potatoes and corn for a delicious camping version of a shrimp boil.
+We sometimes use shrimp in our foil packets with potatoes and corn for a camping version of a shrimp boil.

 When using raw meats, we make sure to handle them safely and keep them properly chilled until cooking time.